Scenario-Cloud/web-developer-exam/README.md

 In this Repository, a .NET Solution file with three Projects coded in C# can be found.

 # Project - ScenarioCloud.WebDeveloperExam.Business
 This .NET Class Library Project contains initial models that will be used throughout the App.
-By the end of the exam, the App should be utilizing Entity Framework using the model(s) can found in this Project.
+By the end of the exam, the App should be utilizing Entity Framework using the model(s) that can found in this Project.

 # Project - ScenarioCloud.WebDeveloperExam.Data
 This .NET Class Library Project contains inital DbContext that will be used throughout the App.
 This Project should also include the business logic when persisting data - which will be described as part of the requirements of the exam.